IBM-HRL-MLHLS/IBM-Causal-Inference-Benchmarking-Framework/README.md

 ##### Population vs individual prediction
-The default behaviour of the scoring script is to evaluate the average treatment effect in the population.
+The default behaviour of the scoring script is to evaluate the average treatment effect in the sample.
-In case the user wish to estimate individual effect size, one should add the `individual` flag:
+In case the user wishes to estimate individual effect size, one should add the `--individual` flag:
 ```bash
 $ evaluate PATH_TO_PREDICTION_OUTPUT PATH_TO_COUNTERFACTUAL_FILES_DIRECTORY --i
 ```